den3107/EEProtocol/README.md

 Library to prevent bots from breaking after simple Everybody Edits updates.

 # Currently only has support for receiving messages.
-EEProtocol in a Visual Studio 2015 Enterprise project containing the source code.
+EEProtocol is a Visual Studio 2015 Enterprise project containing the source code.

-EEProtocolTest in a Visual Studio 2015 Enterprise project containing some examples on how to use this library.
+EEProtocolTest is a Visual Studio 2015 Enterprise project containing some examples on how to use this library.

 ## In case you don't want to open up the test/example project, here is a how-to-use anyway: